Gottfried Böhm: Personal life

 Böhm was married to Elizabeth Haggenmüller, also an architect, until her death in 2012.
 He met her in 1948 while studying in Munich.
 She assisted him in several of his projects, mainly through interior design.
 Together, they had four sons: Stephan, Peter, Paul and Markus.
 The first three also became architects, while Markus worked as a painter.
 Böhm turned 100 in January 2020.

 Böhm died on the night of 9 June 2021 at his home in Cologne, aged 101.
 The cause of death was not disclosed.

+Gottfried Böhm Scholarship

+On the occasion of the 100th birthday of Cologne architect Gottfried Böhm, Cologne Mayor Henriette Reker proposed a scholarship in 2020 in honor of the internationally renowned architect.
+In 2023, the scholarship was awarded for the first time.

+The Gottfried Böhm Scholarship supports architects in the postgraduate phase who are particularly interested in the connection between architecture and urban development.
+Under the patronage of Cologne's mayor Henriette Reker the one-year residency scholarship takes place in the metropolis of Cologne.
+The scholarship holder is given the opportunity to work for one year on creative and visionary tasks in architecture and urban development for Cologne and its periphery.
+For this period he or she will receive free accommodation, a workplace in a creative environment in the heart of the city and a monthly grant totaling 2,500 euros.
+The scholarship is offered and supervised by the Verein der Freunde und Förderer der Technischen Hochschule Köln e.V.
+(Association of Friends and Sponsors of the Cologne University of Applied Sciences).

+Postgraduate architects can apply.
+The current application phase runs until May 31, 2025.
+The scholarship starts in October 2025 and runs for one year.